Instagram 101: Detailed Tutorial For Your Business

 Why use Instagram for business

 Are there any downsides to using Instagram for a business though?
-The biggest one may be if your business’ target demographic is older, as the platform still mostly attracts younger teen-young adult users.
+The biggest one may be if your business’ target demographic is older, as most people on Instagram are younger teen – young adult users.
 Also, utilizing paid ads can get pretty expensive.
 And really, sometimes – some users are on Instagram for memes or funny content – not necessarily to shop or discover brands.

 How to create an Instagram business account